Totchtawan Sripan: Police United

-On 11 May 2015, around a month after the club head coach Attaphol Buspakom had died of sepsis, Police United of Division 1 announced the appointment of Totchtawan Sripan.
+On 11 May 2015, around a month after previous head coach Attaphol Buspakom died of sepsis, Police United of Division 1 announced the appointment of Totchtawan.
 He managed the club for the rest of the season.
 Police United won 2015 Thai Division 1 League and promoted to Thai Premier League.
-Totchtawan later left Police United due to the club financial crisis.
+Totchtawan later left Police United due to the club's financial crisis.

 Muangthong United

 On 21 January 2016, Muangthong United appointed Totchtawan Sripan as the club head coach.
 He is the first Thai head coach of the club after six years.
 Totchtawan made the official managerial debut on 2 February 2016 in AFC Champions League Preliminary Round 2 against Johor Darul Ta'zim from Malaysia.
 Muangthong won the match by the penalty shoot-out after the 0–0 draw at the end of extra-time.
 Muangthong United was knocked out of the AFC competition in the next round after lost 0–3 to Shanghai SIPG from China.
 Totchtawan Sripan eventually won a double, becoming champions of the Thai League and League Cup in his first season at Muangthong.

 On 22 January 2017, Totchatawan guided Muangthong United to lift 2017 Thailand Champions Cup trophy with a 5–0 win over Sukhothai.
 His Muangthong United later lost 1–3 to Japanese club Sanfrecce Hiroshima in 2017 Toyota Premier Cup.

 In 2017 AFC Champions League group stage, Totchtawan created the impressive run with Muangthong United by a point in the opening game against Brisbane Roar before the historic first win in the competition over Japanese J1 League champion Kashima Antlers at Supachalasai Stadium in the second match.
 His crews obtained another point from Ulsan Hyundai's home before the win in returning game at SCG Stadium.
 After six games, Muangthong is on the second of the group with 11 points pass through to knockout stage.
 In the end of seasons 2017, Totchtawan get Thai League 1 Coach of the Year award for the best performance in 2017 AFC Champions League.

-On March 11, 2018.
-After shocked 1–6 away loss to PT Prachuap.
-He immediately resigns from Muangthong's managerial position, firstly not approved by the club, but later in mutual consent.
+On 11 March 2018, after a shock 1–6 away loss to PT Prachuap, Totchtawan resigned.

+Bangkok United

+On 15 June 2024, he led Bangkok United to win the first Thai FA Cup title in their history, after a 4–1 win on penalties over DP Kanchanaburi in the final.